Is there going to be a 2023 training camp?

 Lunches

 Lunch will be delivered to the courts from local restaurants and eaten together immediately after training.
-Eating is one of the best parts of traveling, and the areas food will blow you away (it’s very different than what you might be used to–and much tastier).
-There will be a variety of dishes to chose from and we’ll avoid ordering any of the super weird stuff unless majority wants to try. 😉 (Let me know if you have any allergies.)
-After lunch the shuttle bus will bring you back to your hotel where you can rest and relax or go out and explore.
+Eating is one of the best parts of traveling, and real Chinese food will blow you away (it’s very different than what you might be used to–and much tastier).
+There will be a variety of dishes to chose from and we’ll avoid ordering any of the super weird stuff unless majority wants to try. 😉 After lunch a car will bring you back to your hotel where you can rest and relax, go for a swim or explore.

 After Training (with optional night playing)

 The afternoon and nights are free for you!
-You will be pretty tired, especially after a few days, and rest is important.
-If you want to explore China I, and your student helper, can recommend places to go and tell you how to get there.
-Xiamen is one of the top tourist destinations in China, with mountains and beaches all with a quick taxi or subway ride, and has many interesting and unique places to see.
-July is the hottest month in Xiamen and expect the temps to be upper 30’s (90’s) and humid.
-So afternoons would be best spent taking a break and relaxing after badminton.
-Then wait for the late afternoon to go out and explore on your own.
+You will be pretty tired and rest is important.
+But Xiamen is also a great city to explore!
+Xiamen is one of the top tourist destinations in China, with mountains and beaches all within a quick taxi or subway ride, and has many interesting and unique places to see.
+June is hot, hot, hot so expect the temps to be upper 30’s and 40’s C (90’s-100+ F) and humid.
+So afternoons would be best spent taking a break and relaxing after badminton (or taking a dip in the hotel pool).
+Then wait for the late afternoon, when the sun isn’t so hot, to go out and explore on your own.

 Schedule